Terms and Conditions – Astor Hostels

 12.4 Astor York Bar – Alcoholic beverages are to be consumed and purchased by guests and visitors aged 18 years old and older.

 12.5 Guests may bring, store, and cook their own food in our kitchens.
 All food must be labelled with departure date, name, and room number.
 Fridges are cleared three times a week any food in our fridges that are not labelled or are deemed a health hazard will be thrown away.
 In the case of non-perishables any food without a label will be placed on the free food shelf.
+Kitchen use is currently restricted due to government guidelines and may be closed during your stay.

 12.6 Astor Hostels cannot be held responsible for guests’ food or drinks’, they are left in our fridges and storage areas at their own risk.

 12.7 Our kitchens and dining areas may be used by our guests during the hours stipulated in each building, they may be closed for cleaning, or maintenance when required.
+These areas are currently restricted due to government guidelines and may be closed during your stay.

 12.8a Charity Breakfast – The cost of our breakfast is £1 per day, per person.
 100% of the proceeds from the breakfast go directly to the charity of the moment.
 (All of our charities are carefully chosen and vetted to ensure they provide the service they claim to provide and ethically motivated to spend as much money as possible directly into the charity).
+Government guidance does not currently allow for our charity breakfast to be provided.
+If this guidance changes, we will continue to help others while fuelling you for your day.

 12.8b There may be active or traces of the following in our regular breakfast or in seasonal breakfasts – celery, wheat, such as spelt and khorashan, rye, barley, oats, crustaceans, eggs, fish, lupin, milk, mustard, tree nuts, peanuts, sesame seeds, soybeans, sulphur dioxide and sulphites.
 We will attempt to display all relevant information, but as our suppliers may offer variations in our products please ask a member of staff to see packaging or ingredients list if you have any of these allergens.